Pyrrhu5/pipes-and-paper-enhanced/README.md

 This was a one-evening hack.
 But it's promising.

-1. Not great at detecting failed connection to the device.
-2. Can't detect closing the browser.
-So if you do that you'll have to to quit the script (ctrl-c) and start it again.
-3. Proper axes and scaling.
+1. Proper axes and scaling.
-4. Capture keys as well to clear screen.
+2. Capture hardware keys as well to clear screen.
-5. Clear up mess of mixture of async and synchronous threaded code.